rust-nostr/nostr/crates/nostr-sdk/README.md

 An example can be found at [`nostr-sdk-wasm-example`](https://github.com/rust-nostr/nostr-sdk-wasm-example) repo.

-On macOS you need to install `llvm`:
+On macOS, you need to install `llvm`:

 ```shell
 brew install llvm